tkaden4/blog/_posts/2020-10-07-introduction.md

 - Arduino / Raspberry PI
 - Open source software

+Additionally, I will be including some of the lab assignments from my classes, both for me to be able to reference in the future, and to function as a way to show my instructors that I am actively participating.

 ## Frequency

 Due to my course load and job situation, I don't expect to create a blog post more than once a week, but I will